RedTurtle/auslfe.formonline.content/README.rst

 It provides two possible profiles:

-* A basic one ("*Form Online: contents configuration*"), that simply provide proper interface and workflow for use the "Form Online Adapter".
+* A basic ones ("*Form Online: contents configuration*"), that simply provide proper interface and workflow for use the "Form Online Adapter".
-* An alternative import step ("Form Online: include FormOnline type") will also register a new content type that automatically use the proper workflow.
+* An more complete ones ("Form Online: include FormOnline type") will also register a new content type that automatically use the proper workflow.

 This product also include the complete notification by e-mail system of the workflow.